 Programme

-The Faculty includes scholars from several international and Italian universities: Central European University, University of Florida, University of Exeter, University of Lausanne, Catholic University Milan, University of Bologna, University of Turin, University of Valle d’Aosta.
+The Faculty includes scholars from leading international and Italian universities: European University Institute, Central European University, University of Florida, University of Lausanne, University of Milan, University of Pavia, Catholic University Milan, University of Bologna, Polytechnic University of Turin, University of Turin, University of Valle d’Aosta, University of Padua, Bicocca University Milan.

 Aims & Structure

-The doctoral programme in Political Studies aims to train high-skilled professionals who can undertake research in academic institutions, research centers, public and private organizations and think tanks.
-Former Ph.D fellows are also employed as officials in EU institutions, national public administrations and political institutions, as well as data analysts and policy analysts in private companies in Italy and abroad.
+The doctoral programme aims to train young researchers who can be employed in academic institutions, research centres, public and private organizations and think tanks.
+Former doctoral students also work as officials in EU institutions, national public administrations and political institutions, as well as data and policy analysts in private companies in Italy and abroad.

 The Ph.D. programme includes three main phases (see also the Presentation of the PhD programme here).